tberg12/ocular/README.md

 Required.

 * `-extractedLinesPath`: Path of the directory where the line-extraction images should be read/written.
 If the line files exist here, they will be used; if not, they will be extracted and then written here.
 Useful if: 1) you plan to run Ocular on the same documents multiple times and you want to save some time by not re-extracting the lines, or 2) you use an alternate line extractor (such as Tesseract) to pre-process the document.
 If ignored, the document will simply be read from the original document image file, and no line images will be written.
-Default: null (Don't read or write line image files.)
+Default: Don't read or write line image files.

 * `-outputFontPath`: Path to write the learned font file to.
 Required if learnFont is set to true, otherwise ignored.

 * `-outputLmPath`: Path to write the learned language model file to.
 (Only relevant if learnFont is set to true.)
-Default: null  (Don't write out the trained LM.)
+Default: Don't write out the trained LM.

 * `-allowLanguageSwitchOnPunct`: A language model to be used to assign diacritics to the transcription output.
 Default: true